andrasna/carosans/README.md

 # Carosans

-Carosans is a minimalistic vanilla JS/CSS carousel.
+A minimalistic vanilla JS/CSS carousel.

 It is currently in alpha, all feedback is welcome!